Estate Planning & Inheritance Glossary

 Durable Power of Attorney

-A document that gives a designated individual the ability to manage your financial affairs, make health care decisions or conduct other business for you if you are incapacitated, and is revoked upon death.
+A document that gives a designated individual the ability to manage the financial affairs, make healthcare decisions or conduct other business for another person who is, and the document revoked upon death.

 Estate